Christian Miele: 2018 8th district election

 On June 8, 2017, Miele announced that he would run for the Maryland Senate in District 8 in 2018, challenging incumbent Democratic state senator Kathy Klausmeier.
 His candidacy was endorsed by Governor Larry Hogan and the Maryland Republican Party in their "Drive for Five" campaign.
 The election was seen as one of the most competitive in the Maryland Senate, as Miele was expected to benefit from having Hogan's endorsement, who won the district by 37 points in 2014, but Klausmeier was seen as being the slight favorite due to her high name recognition and strong community roots.
 Both candidates ran campaigns focused on local issues, including school overcrowding and the opioid epidemic.

 Klausmeier defeated Miele in the general election on November 6, 2018, edging out Miele by a margin of 1,061 votes, or 2.3 percent.
 Following his defeat, in January 2019, Governor Larry Hogan appointed Miele to serve as the deputy secretary of the Maryland Department of Disabilities, replacing William J. Frank, who moved to a position within the Maryland Department of Budget and Management.
 In this capacity, Miele oversaw the department's legislative portfolio and managed its policy team.

 2022 34th district election

 On July 2, 2021, Miele announced that he would run for the Maryland Senate in District 34, seeking to succeed Robert Cassilly, who retired to run for Harford County executive.
 He won the Republican primary election with 73.7 percent of the vote, defeating businessman Walter Tilley, and faced Democratic nominee and former state delegate Mary-Dulany James, who defeated Miele in the general election with 50.55 percent of the vote, or by a margin of 591 votes, on November 8, 2022.

 Following his defeat, in December 2022, Governor Larry Hogan appointed Miele to the Maryland Senate to replace Cassilly, who vacated the seat after winning the Harford County executive election.
 He was sworn in on January 5, 2023.
-Miele served in this position for one week until the start of the Maryland General Assembly's 445th legislative session on January 11, 2023.
+Miele served in this position for six days until the start of the Maryland General Assembly's 445th legislative session on January 11, 2023.

+Post-legislative career

+Miele has worked as a public information officer for the Cecil County government since 2023.
+In 2024, he was elected to serve as the 49th Grand Sage (President) of the Sigma Pi Fraternity.